 - If there are about the same number of females and males, it may be gender neutral

 - Determine the job rate (the highest rate of compensation for a job class).
 Compensation includes all payments and benefits provided to a person who performs work for the organization

-- Once pay equity job comparisons have been made, the Ontario Pay Equity Act requires employers to increase the job rates of female job classes to be at least as much as the job rate of the comparable male job classes.
+- Once pay equity job comparisons have been made, the Pay Equity Act for your province requires employers to increase the job rates of female job classes to be at least as much as the job rate of the comparable male job classes.
 These increases are referred to as pay equity adjustments

 - The employer must determine the adjustment amounts based on the pay equity gaps that existed at the time their plans should have been posted.
 Retroactive payments should be calculated as if the adjustments were paid on time

 It is also important to consider the gender that is usually associated with each job class (i.e., the gender stereotype).
-If you are conducting the pay equity analysis retroactively to your achievement date, take into account the gender of the employees who have done the work in the past (i.e., the historical incumbency).
+If you are conducting the pay equity analysis retroactively to your achievement date, consider the gender of the employees who have done the work in the past (i.e., the historical incumbency).

 Determining pay equity: Tips

 - Keep in mind that only female and male job classes are part of the pay equity process (gender-neutral job classes are not part of the process)

 - Reflect on past numbers, present percentages and stereotypes to determine the gender of a job class.
 If none of these apply, you may then have a gender-neutral job class